paypay/paypayopa-sdk-node/README.md

 console.log(body.data.status);
 ```

-Did you get **SUCCESS** in the print statement above, if yes then the API execution has happen correctly.
+Did you get **SUCCESS** in the print statement above, if yes then the API execution has happened correctly.

 On successful payment, the status in response.data.status will be **COMPLETED**
 For details of all the request and response parameters , check our [API Documentation guide](https://www.paypay.ne.jp/opa/doc/v1.0/webcashier#operation/getPaymentDetails)